RakhithJK/BishopFox-sliver-wiki/External-Builders.md

 ./sliver-server builder -c operator-multiplayer.cfg
 ```

-When started as a builder, the Sliver server will mirror log output to stdout by default, however this can be disabled (see `sliver-server builder --help`).
+When started as a builder, the Sliver process will mirror log output to stdout by default, however this can be disabled (see `sliver-server builder --help`).

 __⚠️  IMPORTANT:__ Make sure the builder and server have identical `http-c2.json` configuration files to avoid incompatibility problems.

+__⚠️  IMPORTANT:__ Builders must have unique names, by default the builder's hostname will be used.

 #### External Builds